 The track now starts ascending on moderate grades, crossing another stream at 2.1 miles.
 The grade eases at 2.7 miles where a second trail branches right (north) towards the Schwarzhorn.
 Here we get our first views of the Fiescherhorn massif towering above the Fiescher Glacier nestled in a bowl behind the Eiger.

 First, the top station for the Firstbahn Gondola starting in Grindelwald, is situated atop a minor summit with stunning views of the Wetterhorn, Schreckhorn and Eiger.
-Glaciers spill down the flanks of the massifs to the deep incised gorges between the peaks.
+Glaciers spill down the flanks of the massifs into the deep incised gorges between the peaks.
 Views extend southwest to Klein Scheidegg and the Jungfrau.

 Distance from Trailhead: 5.4 miles (one way)